 Trustpilot is an online review community that's open to everyone to use - customers, businesses and the community.
 Everyone can use it for free.

-Trustpilot's founder and CEO, Peter Mühlmann explains the choice of business model here:
+Trustpilot's founder and CEO, Peter Mühlmann explains the choice of business model and how it's designed to help both businesses and consumers here:

 How does Trustpilot’s business model work?